 ASTM = ASTM International, the standards developer responsible for this standard

-F963 = the specific number for this standard
+F963 = The alphanumeric identifier for this standard

 08 = this standard was approved in 2008

 ANSI = this standard was approved by ANSI; it is an American National Standard

 ASSP = American Society for Safety Professionals (ASSP), the professional society that developed this standard

 Z244.1 = The alphanumeric identifier for this standard